lvsantarosa/Aquifer-recharge-with-GWS-data/README.md

 See how to download the GWS data here: https://github.com/lvsantarosa/NASA-data-download

-This data can be downloaded from Google Earth Engine using the Google Colab
+This data can be downloaded from Google Earth Engine using the Google Colab exemple.